 Yes, some co-ops have strict “no pets” policies.
 Co-Op City, in the Bronx, has a firmly no-pets co-op.
 However, there are others out there that may ban pets altogether.

 It depends.
-Some co-ops which permit pets for shareholders expressly prohibit renters from having the same privilege of owning pets while residing in the co-op.
+Some co-ops that permit pets for shareholders expressly prohibit renters from having the same privilege of owning pets while residing in the co-op.
 In this case, a rental applicant may have to sign a ‘no pet rider’ as part of the co-op sublet board application.

 Therefore, many buyer agents often weigh their pets before advising them to proceed with a signed purchase contract.